aurelia/aurelia.github.io-old/_harp/docs.md

 As you can see, it provides convenience methods for `get`, `put`, `patch`, `post`, `delete` and `jsonp`.
 Each of these methods sends an `HttpRequestMessage` except `jsonp` which sends a `JSONPRequestMessage`.
 The result of sending a message is a `Promise` for an `HttpResponseMessage`.

-The `HttpResponseMessage` has the followingn properties:
+The `HttpResponseMessage` has the following properties:

 * `response` - Returns the raw conent sent from the server.
 * `responseType` - The expected response type.